Overview

 Tested traveler understanding, perceived value, and price sensitivity around a refund protection product.

-For desktop, users preferred a clean, one-page format that surfaced all relevant information upfront.
+Desktop users preferred a clean, one-page format that surfaced all relevant information upfront.

 Mobile users preferred a staged, step-by-step format that allowed them to focus on one action at a time without feeling overwhelmed.